lanl/hippynn/docs/source/examples/hyperopt.rst

     # this will end the experiment when 20 trials are finished
     tune_config=tune.TuneConfig(search_alg=algo, num_samples=20)

-Sometime, you may want to make changes to the experiment itself when reloading the experiment, for example, the search space.
+Sometimes, you may want to make changes to the experiment itself when reloading the experiment, for example, the search space.
 This can easily achieved by

 .. code-block:: python